bug-author/humble-kanban/docs/login_specification.md

 # POST auth/login/

-description => this endpoint is used for validating user login and password
+    This endpoint is used for validating user login and password

 ## request parameters
     ```